Upgrades to Minot Air Force Base: The Future of the Nuclear Triad

 After the event, state Sen. Merrill Piepkorn, D-Fargo, said lawmakers received a tour of the Minot AFB nuclear launch facilities.

-“The most impressive thing to me about the Air Force, and I’m sure it goes to all the military branches, is the diversity, the enthusiasm, the skill and the dedication that these people, many of them young, have to their work. ,” Piepkorn said.
+“The most impressive thing to me regarding the Air Force, and I’m sure it goes to all the military branches, is the diversity, the enthusiasm, the skill and the dedication that these people, many of them young, have to their work. ,” Piepkorn said.
 “They take it very seriously and are very responsible.”

 1713961381